lunarmint/lunarmint/README.md

 Welcome to my backyard where I break things 😙

 • 🎀 I work as a backend engineer.
-Mostly poking around topics such as web app, networking, privacy, ethical hacking, and sysadmin.
+Mostly poking around topics such as web app, networking, privacy, ethical hacking, and sysadmin

 • 📚 I mostly use Python and Javascript.
-I frequently work with AWS, Discord API, and Docker.
+I frequently work with AWS, Discord API, Docker, and general backend web dev stuff

-• 💕 I play guitar, love cooking when I have time, and probably play too much League.
+• 💕 I play guitar, love cooking when I have time, and probably play too much League

-• 💤 I want to be a house cat.
-Looks cute, do nothing, yet still well-fed.
-Jealous.
+• 💤 Lazing around all day like a cat would be cool

 🍻 Contact me via email at **developer@chocomint.dev** or `@lunarmint` on Discord.